saguileran/saguileran.github.io/_posts/en-us/2025-03-16-free-software-development.md

 ---

-## Tutorial 7: Sending a Real Patch
+## Project 1: Sending a Real Patch

 As a first practical exercise, let's send a simple patch to the official Linux kernel.
 The objective is to contribute to the Linux kernel's IIO subsystem or DRM AMD subsystem.
 The task involves creating and submitting a patch (similar to a commit) to the official Linux kernel repository using the corresponding latest developer branch.
 This process is carried out via a mailing list.
 To send the email, Git is utilized.
 For detailed instructions, refer to [Tutorial 6: Sending patches by email with git](#tutorial-6-sending-patches-by-email-with-git).